Primary contents from here.

 3. Rules and other systems for managing risk of loss to the company and to company subsidiaries

 The company has established rules for managing the risk of loss, assigned divisions responsible for each risk category under the rules, and established a risk management system.
-Group CRO is responsible for taking appropriate action to build appropriate risk management systems related to administration and for reporting the results to the Board of Directors.
+Group CRO is responsible for taking appropriate action to build appropriate risk management systems related to administration and for reporting the results to the company's Board of Directors.

-In addition, Group CRO is required to audit the status of risk management at company subsidiaries and to report to the Board of Directors on such matters on a regular basis.
+In addition, Group CRO is required to audit the status of risk management at company subsidiaries and to report to the company's Board of Directors on such matters on a regular basis.

 4. System for ensuring that the company's directors and the directors, etc. of the company subsidiaries effectively discharge their duties